I am an

 The publication of performance ratings has ambiguous implications for performance.
 This paper uses school-district data and discontinuities in publication to study the effects of publically rating teachers.
 Relative to unpublished teachers, we find that high-performing students sort into classrooms with highly-rated teachers.
 Conditional on publication, ratings labels induce sorting as well as teacher attrition: low-rated teachers teach lower-performing students and are more likely to leave the district in subsequent years relative to higher-rated teachers.
 There is no effect of publication on test scores and heterogeneous effects by ratings labels that may increase achievement gaps between low and high performing students.

-the home-visit group.
-There are large effects on retention for both groups
+improved for the treatment arm with home visits.
+There are large effects on retention for both

 Research in Progress